-Intrusive symptoms generally involve terribly nightmares or sudden, painful flashbacks that are sometimes so vivid the person actually feels that he or she is going through the trauma again.
-In order not to relive that pain, the person with PTSD may become emotionally numb, go about daily life in a dull, mechanical way, becomes more and more isolated, and generally tries to avoid contact with people or situations that are reminders of the trauma.
+Intrusive symptoms generally involve terrible nightmares or sudden, painful flashbacks that are sometimes so vivid the person actually feels that he or she is going through the trauma again.
+In order not to relive that pain, the person with PTSD may become emotionally numb, go about daily life in a dull, mechanical way, become more and more isolated, and generally try to avoid contact with people or situations that are reminders of the trauma.

 When Veronica, age 27, came to see me several years ago in just the second month of her pregnancy, she was requesting a psychiatric evaluation in order to have a cesarean section.
 At the time, C-sections were performed only if necessary for medical or obstetrical reasons, and if a woman wanted to have one for purely psychological reasons, she was forced to go through rigorous and often embarrassing questioning.